Many of the problems of the individual Christian, and of the Church, are brought about by failure to understand our position in the world.

 Again, in verse 16 we read, “They are not of the world, even as I am not of the world.”

-Are we not foolish when we try to blur a distinction our Lord affirms?
-Christ is unique and distinctive.
-And the distinctive status of the Christian makes him, too, in a spiritual sense, apart from the world.
-As a new creature in Christ he differs from the unregenerate world in perspective, life, and destination.
+In like manner the distinctive status of the Christian makes him unique, and in a spiritual sense, apart from the world.
+As a new creature in Christ he is different from the unregenerate world in perspective, life and destination.

 Already a CT subscriber?
 Log in for full digital access.

 Have something to add about this?
 See something we missed?
 Share your feedback here.